Dangers of Mixing Ecstasy and Marijuana

 • Decrease in cognitive ability (learning, speech, memory)

-What happens when you mix ecstasy and marijuana depends on how much each is taken.
+What happens when you mix weed and ecstasy also depends on how much each is taken.
 Because they each cause their own set of symptoms, combining the two can cause unpredictable reactions.
-Polydrug abuse is extremely dangerous.
-If a person abuses weed and ecstasy for a long period of time, they are at a higher risk of experiencing these adverse effects.

-If you or a loved one is struggling with drug addiction, Banyan Pompano is here to help.
-Call us today at 888-280-4763 for more information about our rehab center in Florida and our unique therapies and programs.
+If you or a loved one is struggling with substance abuse, Banyan Treatment Centers Pompano is here to help.
+Call Banyan today at 888-280-4763 for more information about our Florida mental health services or addiction treatment programs.